studio-1b/MMM-SolarPowerFrontend/README.md

 ### Step 4: Ensuring data is available

-You have to find a way to update the url in
-   power_24h_url
-   power_30d_url
-   power_1yr_url

-and verify in linux using the command curl <url>
+and verify the URL above in linux using the command curl <url>
 or in any webrowser, enter the url

+In addition to supplying the solar data, you have to find a way to send regular updates to the url.
+The module will regularly check the url for changes, but you have to upload changes regularly.

+   * power_24h_url
+   * power_30d_url
+   * power_1yr_url

-if there, restart magic mirror
+If everything is in place, restart magic mirror to include the module on next restart.